#LaconiaCityBoxscore -- A weekly summary of Laconia civic news

 Present/Absent

-Seventeen members of the Belknap County Legislative Delegation were present for the Jan.
-18 meeting.
-Rep. John Plumer, R-Belmont, was not present.
+All members of the Zoning Board of Adjustment, except Orry Gibbs, were present for the Jan.
+22 meeting.

-“You'd think in a such an economically challenged place the community would be looking for ways to support the residents & homeowners who haven't packed up & moved away for good already.
-Short-term renters spending supports the local economy.”

-— Joel Muzzey on the decision by the Zoning Board of Adjustment not to allow Kimberly and Carlos Guzman to continue offering a short-term rental at 77 Opechee St.

 (0) comments